jimmycabuy/jimmycabuy/README.md

 ## 👨🏽‍💻 About me

 I'm a dedicated web developer with a strong attention to detail and a passion for web design.
-Currently, I'm working as a front-end developer at [Decathlon
-Belgium](https://www.decathlon.be/fr/).
+Currently, I contribute my skills as a front-end developer at [Decathlon Belgium](https://www.decathlon.be/fr/).

 ## 🎯 Skills